akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 ## Introduction

-@@@ note

-This module is ready to be used in production, but it is still marked as @ref:[may change](../common/may-change.md).
-This means that API or semantics can change without warning or deprecation period, but such changes will be collected and be performed in Akka 2.6.0 rather than in 2.5.x patch releases.

-@@@

 For some use cases it is convenient and sometimes also mandatory to ensure that you have exactly one actor of a certain type running somewhere in the cluster.